 VitaFusion: Best for Hair and Nail Health

-- Includes: One bottle of vitafusion Women's Multivitamin Gummies, Berry Flavored Womens Daily Multivitamins (75 Day Supply)...
+- One 150 count bottle of vitafusion Womens Multivitamin Gummies, Berry Flavored Daily Vitamins for Women provide support for...

 The active ingredients in VitaFusion are more suited for healthy nails but provided with Vitamin C and E, which work to increase the look and feel of healthy hair.
 VitaFusion is best for split ends and breakage as it uses zinc and folate, essential for hair repair.